substack/comandante/readme.markdown

 If the process exits with a non-zero status, emit an `'error'` event with the stderr data and the code in an informative message.

+If `opts.showCommand` is not `false`, show the actual command in the informative error message.
+If you are running a command with passwords in the command arguments make sure to set `showCommand` to `false`.

 # install

 With [npm](https://npmjs.org) do: